 How to Obtain a General Contractor’s License in North Carolina Using Reciprocity from Tennessee or South Carolina

-If you're already licensed as a general contractor in Tennessee or South Carolina and wish to work in North Carolina, you can take advantage of the reciprocity agreements between these states.
+If you're already licensed as a Residential or Commercial General Contractor in Tennessee or South Carolina and wish to work in North Carolina, you can take advantage of the reciprocity agreements between these states.
 This allows you to bypass some of the rigorous requirements that first-time applicants would need to meet.
 In this blog post, we'll walk you through the process step-by-step, explaining everything you need to know to obtain your general contractor's license in North Carolina through reciprocity.

 What is Reciprocity?